Items purchased through links help us. By doing so, we make a small commission at no extra cost to you. Learn More.

 If this is you - don't feel bad.
 We've all been there.

 An 85mm lens is a lens with an 85mm focal length.
-Technically, it's the distance from the sensor to the point of convergence - or the point where all light that passes through the lens converge and then pass to the sensor, together.
+Technically, it's the distance from the sensor to the point of convergence - or the point where all light that passes through the lens converges and then passes to the sensor, together.

 A basic explanation is how wide or narrow your field of view is.
-A lower focal length value (like 24mm) is much wider than a than a higher value (like 100mm).
+A lower focal length value (like 24mm) is much wider than a higher value (like 100mm).
 Makes sense, right?

 That's focal length in a nutshell - don't confuse this with camera lens size or diameter.

 **The images above show the size difference between an F/1.8 and an F/1.2.
-Overall the GM is much larger, this includes the diameter.**
+Overall the GM (second image) is much larger, this includes the diameter.**

 One thing that is overlooked by most - is the diameter of the lens.